jdi-docs/jdi-light/source/includes/documentation/_html5_elements.md

 #### 1.1.11 NumberSelector

-**NumberSelector** – A graphical control element, that allows the user to let the user enter a number.
+**NumberSelector** — A graphical control element that allows the user to enter a number.

-NumberSelector are represented by the following class:
+NumberSelector is represented by the following classes:

 - __Java__: _com.epam.jdi.light.ui.html.common.NumberSelector_
 - __C#__: _JDI.Light.Elements.Common.NumberSelector_